ans-group/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/volumes.md

 ### Creating a Volume
 A volume will be created for you when you launch an instance or alternatively you can create one from the volumes area in the control panel or via the APIs/CLI tools.

-Once you’ve created a volume you can then attach this volume to the required instance so you can access it.
+Once you've created a volume you can then attach this volume to the required instance so you can access it.

 ### Deleting a Volume

 Volumes that contain the operating system that are attached to an instance are deleted when the instance is deleted - for you, any additional volumes will be unattached.
-They will incur charges until you delete them so it’s best to check in the volumes section if the volume still exists if you need it or not.
+They will incur charges until you delete them so it's best to check in the volumes section if the volume still exists if you need it or not.

 ```eval_rst